deepanshs/mrsimulator/docs/index.rst

 The preferred location for submitting feature requests and bug reports is the `Github issue tracker <https://github.com/DeepanshS/mrsimulator/issues>`_.
-Reports are also welcomed on the `mrsimulator mailing list <https://groups.google.com/group/mrsimulator-users>`_ or by directly contacting `Deepansh Srivastava <mailto:srivastava.89@osu.edu>`_.
+Reports are also welcomed  by directly contacting `Deepansh Srivastava <mailto:srivastava.89@osu.edu>`_.

+Discussions are welcome on `Github discussion <https://github.com/DeepanshS/mrsimulator/discussions>`_

 .. only:: html